Search

 Organizational Fitness Profile (OFP) Road-Mapping

-Even the best corporate leaders Download PowerPoint presentation, pdf e-book can be blind to core personal and organizational weaknesses that are hidden within the business structure and create obstacles and barriers that prevent their business units from achieving optimal performance.
+Even the best CEOs can be blind to core personal and organizational weaknesses that are hidden within the business structure and create obstacles and barriers that prevent their business units from achieving optimal performance.

-Harvard Business School professor Michael Beer and consultant Russel A. Eisenstat developed and innovative process, the Organizational Fitness Profile (OFP), that can help corporate renewal, X-ray your organization, identify its weaknesses, and take corrective action.
+Harvard Business School professor Michael Beer and consultant Russel A. Eisenstat developed an innovative OFP process that can help corporate renewal, X-ray your organization, identify its weaknesses, and take corrective action.

 The Goals of OFP Road-Mapping and Corporate Management